robertoleonecicognani/Online-Reactable/README.md

 ## Dependencies

 - [**React**]: Structure of the web page and of the View.
-- [**Tone.js**]: A web audio framework for creating interactive music in the web intuitively version: 14.8.26.
+- [**Tone.js**]: A web audio framework for the intuitive creation of interactive music in the web, version: 14.8.26.
-- [**jQuery**]: Library that facilitates communication between html and JS and is optimal for event handling and animation.
+- [**jQuery**]: Library that simplifies communication between html and JS and is optimal for event handling and animation.

 ©